AnvarSh1/Telegram-Bot-AZN-Converter/README.md

-Code is pretty much self-explanatory.
+Code is pretty much self-explanatory, plenty of comments too.
 Fresh data is grabbed from http://cbar.az website (they have updating XMLs) For now, polling is used, will switch to webhook anyday soon.